“Diversity is the engine of invention. It generates creativity that enriches the world”

 The Gay Village dates back to the 1980s when it used to be a poor working-class neighbourhood.
 It was first occupied by gay and lesbian businesses after they were forced out from downtown Montreal.
 Over the years, the area gentrified massively to become the pink bubble of fun it is today.

 During May-September, St Catherine Street is closed to cars, allowing the cafes, bars and restaurants to spill out onto the pavements to create outdoor terraces, giving the village the exciting buzzy atmosphere we love about it.
 It also has a rainbow crossing to mark its starting point.
-You can read more in our gay guide to Montreal.
+You can read more in our gay guide to Montreal and 5 highlights of the Montreal gay village.

 Montreal has many many balls